dvdmtw98/blog/Post Vault/articles/2021-03-16-tryhackme-linux-privesc.md

 ![Downloading Payload on Target](images/thm-linux-privesc/download-payload.png)

-After downloading the file lets make files that have names that are exactly the same as options (flags) that can be passed to the tar command.
+After downloading the file let's make files that have names that are the same as options (flags) that can be passed to the tar command.
 Using these options we should be able to execute the payload that we created.

 ![Reverse Shell|420](images/thm-linux-privesc/reverse-shell.png)

-And as we can see we have managed to setup an reverse shell (the connection should take less than a minute to be established)
+And as we can see we have managed to set up a reverse shell (the connection should take less than a minute to be established)

 1. **Read and follow along with the above.**

 > No answer required

-### Task 11 : SUID / SGID Executables - Known Exploits
+### Task 11: SUID / SGID Executables - Known Exploits

 We can view all the executable files on the system that can set UID/GID using the following command: